Introduction to Multi-Armed Bandits: Bandits and Agents

-\begin{ChAbstract} In many scenarios, multi-armed bandit algorithms interact with self-interested parties (\emph{agents}), so that the algorithm can affects agents' incentives, and agents' decisions in response to these incentives can influence the algorithm's objectives.
-We focus this chapter on a particular scenario, \emph{incentivized exploration}, motivated by exploration in recommendation systems, and we survey some other scenarios in the literature review. \end{ChAbstract}
+\begin{ChAbstract} In many scenarios, multi-armed bandit algorithms interact with self-interested parties, a.k.a. \emph{agents}.
+The algorithm can affects agents' incentives, and agents' decisions in response to these incentives can influence the algorithm's objectives.
+We focus this chapter on a particular scenario, \emph{incentivized exploration}, motivated by exploration in recommendation systems, and we survey some other scenarios in the literature review.